sesam-io/ais-integration/README.rst

 So, now we have AIS messages in Sesam - and in less than an hour of work, including googling+research!
 Yay!

-After having run the service for a while, I noticed that the number of messages processed and the number of entities stored in the ``ais_data`` dataset was diverging quite a lot, almost to a scale of 1:10.
+After having run the service for a while, I noticed that the number of messages processed and the number of entities stored in the ``ais_data`` dataset was diverging quite a lot, almost to a 10:1 ratio.
 It turns out that a lot of the messages received are duplicates, either because they are rebroadcast by others or being received by multiple AIS transponders.
 Another source of duplicates is transmitting the same position over and over when not moving.
 Finally, there are a static messages (types ``5`` and ``24``) that are retransmitted